-Unless your doctor has prescribed another medicine for mouth pain, give your child ibuprofen or acetaminophen to treat pain or discomfort.
-Please consult your child's doctor for dosing instructions and when to give the medicine (schedule).
-Do not give ibuprofen to an infant 6 months of age or younger.
+Unless your child’s healthcare provider has prescribed another medicine for mouth pain, give your child ibuprofen or acetaminophen to treat pain or discomfort.
+Talk with your child's provider about dosing instructions and when to give the medicine (schedule).
+Do not give ibuprofen to an infant age 6 months or younger.
 Do not give aspirin to a child with a fever.
-This can put your child at risk of a serious illness called Reye’s syndrome.
+This can put your child at risk of a serious illness called Reye syndrome.

 Liquid antacid can be used 4 times per day to coat the mouth sores for pain relief.
-Talk with your child's doctor about how much and when to give the medicine to your child..
+Talk with your child's provider about how much and when to give the medicine to your child:

-Children over age 4 can use 1 teaspoon (5ml) as a mouth rinse after means.
+Children over age 4 can use 1 teaspoon (5ml) as a mouth rinse after meals.

 For children under age 4, a parent can place 1/2 teaspoon (2.5ml) in the front of the mouth after meals.
 Avoid regular mouth rinses because they may sting.

-Follow a soft diet with plenty of fluids to prevent dehydratioin.
-If your child doesn't want to eat solid foods, it's OK for a few days, as long as he or she drinks plenty of fluid.
+Follow a soft diet with plenty of fluids to prevent fluid loss (dehydration).
+If your child doesn't want to eat solid foods, it's OK for a few days, as long as he or she drinks plenty of fluids.

 Cool drinks and frozen treats (such as sherbet) are soothing and easier to take.

 Avoid citrus juices (such as orange juice or lemonade) and salty or spicy foods.
 These may cause more pain in the mouth sores.